samkitchen94/canvas-editor-tech-test/README.md

 # Canvas Editor
 This is a basic command line program designed to simulate a basic canvas editor.
 The tech stack I have chosen for this is ruby and rspec for testing.
 Below I will detail instructions for use and my approach when solving this task.

-I have chosen to follow a TDD approach for this.
+I have tried to keep my code as clean as possible, well tested and have tried to keep all methods as short as possible and following the Single Responsibility Principle.
+All methods that aren't accessed externally have been made private.
+The 'My Approach' section details my though process and overall plan for this challenge in more detail.

 ## Instructions for use
 - First, in your command line run: